robinmxr/robinmxr/README.md

 ## 🚀 About Me

-- 🔹 2+ years of experience in **backend development & payment systems** (Visa, Monavate, BlueSnap, TSYS integrations)
+- 🔹 3 years of experience in **backend development & enterprise systems**
-- 🔹 Experienced with **.NET Core, Laravel, React, and SQL/NoSQL databases**
+- 🔹 Experienced with **.NET Core, Angular, React, and SQL/NoSQL databases**
 - 🔹 Exploring **cloud-native architectures**: Docker, Kubernetes, Redis, and messaging queues
 - 🔹 Practicing **DSA & System Design** to grow into a **System Architect** role